-WASHINGTON-Shirley Jones wasn't always interested in show business.
+WASHINGTON - Shirley Jones wasn't always interested in show business.
 She didn't even start to sing "until I was 3 or 4."

 She was a church soloist in her hometown, Smithton, Pa., at the age of 5.
-The teen years were spent in high school plans and operattas and she never did get to college.
+The teen years were spent in high school plays and operettas and she never did get to college.
+Show business intervened.

-At 19, when many girls are pressing orchids into books to remember the college prom, Shirley Mae Jones was memorizing her seven year contract with the composing-producing team of Richard Rodgers and Oscar Hammerstein.
-She went into the chorus of "South Pacific"; into the road company lead of "Me and Juliet" on Broadway.
+At 19, when many girls are pressing orchids into books to remember the college prom, Shirley Mae Jones was memorizing her seven-year contract with the composing-producing team of Richard Rodgers and Oscar Hammerstein.
+She went into the chorus of "South Pacific" into the road company lead of "Me and Juliet" and into "Me and Juliet" on Broadway.

-She was the star of her first motion picture, singing the role of Laurey opposite Gordon MaCrae in "Oklahoma!"
+She was the star of her first motion picture, singing the

+role of Laurey opposite Gordon MacRae in "Oklahoma!"

-Her fifth movie was "Elmer Gantry" and it resulted in an Academy Award "Oscar" as the Best Supporting Actress of 1960.
-By then, she was a doddering 26 year old.
+Her fifth movie was "Elmer Gantry" and it resulted in an Academy Award "Oscar" as the best supporting actress of 1960.
+By then, she was a doddering 26 years old.

-Ten years and 12 motion pictures later, bone weary from supper club engagements and summertime tent show tours, Shirley Jones settled down to a television series.
-Everyone knew that "The Partridge Family" didn't have a chance.
-It was scheduled against a new Andy Griffith series on CBS-TV and everyone know that Andy's shows had always ranked among the 10 most popular shows on television.
+Ten years and 12 motion pictures, later, bone-weary from s u p p e r club engagements and summertime tent show tours, Shirley Jones settled down to a television series.
+Everyone knew "The Partridge Family" didn't have a chance.
+It was scheduled against a new Andy Griffith series on CBS-TV and everyone knew Andy's shows had always ranked among the 10 most popular shows on television.

 Andy knew what hit him.
-His "Headmaster" series was a preachy attempt at "relevance" and, worse, for Andy, "The Partridge Family" unleased one of those pehenomena of the early 1970s.
-It was David Cassidy, a shooting star among the teeny bopper, prepubscent girls whose tastes change faster than the Wasthington weather.
+His "Headmaster" series was a preachy a t t e m p t at "relevance" and, worse, for Andy, "The Partridge Family" unleased one of those phenomena of the early 1970s.
+It was David Cassidy, a shooting star among the teenybopper, prepubescent girls whose tastes change faster than the Washington weather.